Walter Bruno Henning: Biography

 Shortly after the war, in 1946, Henning spent a year as visiting professor of Indo-Iranian languages at Columbia University, in New York City.
 Upon his return, he was appointed Reader in Central-Asian Studies at the University of London, and shortly thereafter, Professor.

-In 1949, at the behest of the Parsi community's Rattanbai Katrak Foundation, he delivered his famous "Politician or Witch-Doctor?" series of lectures at Oxford.
-These lectures, which contributed to the dismissal of the respective theories of Henrik Samuel Nyberg and Ernst Herzfeld (both of whom had written books that misrepresented hypotheses as fact) and the eventual isolation of both, realigned the tone and direction of Iranian Studies towards scientific research, and away from extravagant speculation that had beset the field in the previous decades.
+In 1949, at the behest of the Parsi community's Rattanbai Katrak Foundation, he delivered his famous "Zoroaster, Politician or Witch-Doctor?" series of lectures at the University of Oxford.
+These lectures, which contributed to the dismissal of the respective theories of Henrik Samuel Nyberg and Ernst Herzfeld (both of whom had written books that misrepresented hypotheses as facts) and the eventual isolation of both, realigned the tone and direction of Iranian Studies towards scientific research, and away from extravagant speculation that had beset the field in the previous decades.

 In 1950, and at the invitation of the Iranian government, Henning spent several months doing field-work in Iran, where he was the first to make several tracings of Pahlavi rock-face inscriptions at (otherwise) inaccessible locations.
 His tracings and their translations were not published until after his death.

 In 1954, Henning was appointed the first Chairman of the Executive Council of the Corpus Inscriptionum Iranicarum, and in the same year, a Fellow of the British Academy.
 Henning spent early 1956 at the Institute for Advanced Study in Princeton, New Jersey, where he furthered his study of the Khwarezmian language.

 In 1958, Henning was appointed Head of the Department of Languages and Cultures of Near and Middle East at SOAS, University of London (he had been acting Head from the year before).
 He found the administrative duties irksome and the damp of English winters tiresome, so in September 1961 he accepted a position as Professor of Iranian Studies at the University of California, Berkeley.

 In 1967, Henning obtained a leave of absence to complete his dictionary of the Khwarezmian language, which he had been intermittently working on for 30 years.
 In December 1966, Henning fell and broke his leg.
 The accident precipitated pulmonary edema, from which he died on January 8, 1967.
 He was survived by his wife and daughter.